vsattamini/cloudbeds-prompt-engineering/README.md

 2. A prompt generator that takes a certain past (or present) civilization and asks GPT 3 to generate a text in its characteristic style.
 This functionality has two steps:
    1. Retrieve the type of media that the civilization was known for
    2. Retrieve the characteristics of that civilization to refine the prompt (warmongering, erudite, religious, etc...)
 3. A scientific article idea generator.
-Give it a subject and a field of expertise and it will generate a list of ideas (3) for scientific articles
+Give it a subject or a field of expertise and it will generate a list of ideas (3) for scientific articles

 ---